alexgshijan/rev_notes/Revision Notes/Physics/Unit 5 - Practical/Tables and Graphs.md

 **Table :**
 - Use pencil and ruler
-- Include resolution and unit
+- Include resolution and units.
-- Add an uncertainty column
+- Use as much values after decimal point as resolution.
+- Should include three sections, raw data, processed data (3 sig fig) and uncertainties (1 sig fig)

 **Graph :**
 - Use pencil and ruler